duyddwcs/crnn-pytorch/README.md

 <img src="./images/rnn_backpropagation.png">

-`Backpropogate through time` is nothing more than the standard backpropagation algorithm.
+`Backpropogate through time` is not much different from the standard backpropagation algorithm.
 The key difference is that we sum up the gradients for W at each time step because the RNN architecture share the parameters across layers.
 Also note that we are taking the derivative of a vector function with respect to a vector, the result is a matrix (called the Jacobian matrix) whose elements are all the pointwise derivatives.

 While you are using Backpropogating through time, we adjust our weight matrices with the use of a gradient.
 In the process, gradients are calculated by continuous multiplications of derivatives.
 The value of these derivatives may be so small that these continuous multiplications may cause the gradient to practically “vanish”.The earlier layers fail to learn anything as the internal weights are barely being adjusted due to extremely small gradient.
 And that’s the vanishing gradient problem.